tarwn/lessthandot-hugo/blogs/content/posts/2014-03-11-t-sql-tuesday-052-why-back-up-system-databases.md

 This is a situation you should test at least once – before you need to do it in an emergency.
 In your sandbox environment, take backups of those databases and try to restore them.
 Run through the steps in the article listed above.
 How long does it take?
 Do you have all the information you need?
 Is it easier to stand up a new server and apply settings and scripts?

 Like many things in SQL Server, there is more than one way to approach this problem.
-Make sure you&#8217;ve looked at all of them, so you know what is appropriate for your environment!
+Make sure you've looked at all of them, so you know what is appropriate for your environment!

  [1]: http://michaeljswart.com/2014/03/argue_against_a_popular_opinion/
  [2]: http://technet.microsoft.com/en-us/library/dd207003.aspx